Ashish33000/Course_Monitoring_System/README.md

 COURSE MONITORING SYSTEM

 Description:Course Monitoring System is Used to monitor the course in organization,helps System administrator monitor their Infarastructure
-In Educational Institute There are several courses running parallel everyday.

 In an educational Institute there are several courses running parallel every day.

 For every course there are several batches at same/different time.
 Every course has a session wise/day wise schedule.